ngxs/store/docs/README.md

 For questions, please ask them on Stack Overflow with the `ngxs` tag: [https://stackoverflow.com/questions/ask?tags=ngxs](https://stackoverflow.com/questions/ask?tags=ngxs)

-To chat with other users and contributors join us on Slack: [https://join.slack.com/t/ngxs/shared_invite/zt-by26i24h-2CC5\~vqwNCiZa\~RRibh60Q](https://join.slack.com/t/ngxs/shared_invite/zt-by26i24h-2CC5~vqwNCiZa~RRibh60Q)
+To chat with other users and contributors join us on Discord: [https://discord.gg/yT3Q8cXTnz](https://discord.gg/yT3Q8cXTnz) (PS. we are migrating from our [Slack](https://join.slack.com/t/ngxs/shared_invite/zt-by26i24h-2CC5~vqwNCiZa~RRibh60Q) server)

 If you think there is a bug in this library, you can open an issue on GitHub ([https://github.com/ngxs/store/issues/new](https://github.com/ngxs/store/issues/new)).
 If possible a link to a [http://stackblitz.com](https://stackblitz.com/edit/ngxs-repro) (or github) repo with a repro or a failing test would be great.